Divide-By-0/ideas-for-projects-people-would-use/README.md

 This list is around 100 curated ideas, and I hope to hit 150 by the end of 2023.
 Stay tuned, as I have several hundred on my list (the majority of them are patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 If you're curious about an idea but don't know where to start, just reach out to me at aayushg@mit.edu; I'd be happy to give pointers on the frameworks I'd use, the high-level design, and/or the best way to learn how to build them.
 Ideas include apps, web apps, and chrome extensions.
-All I ask for is they are open source, credit is given to Aayush or [yush_g](https://twitter.com/yush_g) or [Divide-By-0](https://github.com/Divide-By-0/), and your repo + site link back to this list :)
+All I ask for is they are open source, credit is given to Aayush or [yush_g](https://twitter.com/yush_g) or [Divide-By-0](https://github.com/Divide-By-0/), and your repo + site link back to this list (the shortlink is https://aayushg.com/ideas) :)

 ## Funding